-All of the A/D analog input pins are pin-shared with the I/O pins on Port A. Bits PCR3~PCR0 in the register, determine whether the input pins are setup as normal Port A input/output pins or whether they are setup as analog inputs.
-In this way, pins can be changed under program control to change their function from normal I/O operation to analog inputs and vice versa.
-Pull-high resistors, which are setup through register programming, apply to the input pins only when they are used as normal I/O pins, if setup as A/D inputs the pull-high resistors will be automatically disconnected.
-Note that it is not necessary to first setup the A/D pin as an input in the PBC port control register to enable the A/D input, the status of the port control register will be overridden.
+All of the A/D analog input pins are pin-shared with the I/O pins on Port A as well as other functions.
+The PCR2~ PCR0 bits in the ADCR register, determine whether the input pins are setup as A/D converter analog inputs or whether they have other functions.
+If the PCR2~ PCR0 bits for its corresponding pin is set high then the pin will be setup to be an A/D converter input and the original pin functions disabled.
+In this way, pins can be changed under program control to change their function between A/D inputs and other functions.
+All pull-high resistors, which are setup through register programming, will be automatically disconnected if the pins are setup as A/D inputs.
+Note that it is not necessary to first setup the A/D pin as an input in the PAC port control register to enable the A/D input as when the PCR2~ PCR0 bits enable an A/D input, the status of the port control register will be overridden.